 - A love for travel and a tolerance for wacky schedules in the beginning of your career

 - Ability to meet our professional standards (specific tattoo criteria, limited piercings and hair must be of natural color)

 How we hire

-Horizon Air and Alaska Airlines provide 4-and-6 weeks, respectively, of tuition-free intensive training programs for each class of flight attendants.
+Horizon Air and Alaska Airlines provide 4-and-6 weeks, respectively, of intensive training programs for each class of flight attendants.
 After training, flight attendants are equipped to fight fires, save lives and take on any obstacle.
 Trainees also spend time in the air working alongside current flight attendants for on-the-job experience.